 How It Works¶

-On startup, the application reads command-line parameters and loads one network to the Inference Engine for execution.
+On startup, the application reads command-line parameters and loads a model to OpenVINO™ Runtime plugin for execution.
 Once the program receives an image, it performs the following steps:

 Converts the frame into the LAB color space.